-Award of Excellence in Mental Health and Quality Improvement
+Award of Excellence in Mental Health Quality Improvement

 This award will honour a hospital, health authority, community based mental health and addictions program/service, or a leader in the field that demonstrates evidence-informed and sustained quality improvements (QI) in the area of mental health and addictions.

-The recipient will receive an etched glass trophy, paid travel and accommodation for one individual to attend the College's Honouring Health Leadership event, and a complimentary registration to the National Health Leadership Conference.
+The recipient will receive an etched glass trophy.
+Should the future permit us to return to an in-person event, one representative of the winning organization will also receive paid travel and accommodation to attend the College's Honouring Health Leadership event, and a complimentary registration to the National Health Leadership Conference.
 In addition, the recipient will receive a $7,500 grant for the organization to use to continue their QI activities in their mental health program, and $1,000 for an educational leadership event and translation of best practices within the winning organization.

 This award is open to individuals and organizations that demonstrate: (a) recent (three years) application of evidence-based quality improvements in their health system which improves outcomes for patients with mental illness and/or addictions (b) sustained system/program improvements.
 Possible nominees could include, but are not limited to: